hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

-# Unity Visual Studio Editor Messaging Protocol
+# Visual Studio Code Editor Messaging Protocol

 This document describes the UDP-based messaging protocol used by Visual Studio Code Editor package for communication between Unity Editor and Visual Studio Code.

 The name of this package is `com.hackerzhuli.code`.
-The name of the official package this is fork from is `com.unity.ide.visualstudio`.
-The messaging protocol is modified for better development experience in Visual Studio Code.
+The name of the official package this is forked from is `com.unity.ide.visualstudio`.
+The messaging protocol is modified for better development experience with Visual Studio Code.

 ## Overview